This is a list of the reading I’ve been doing about sex, relationships, and related topics.

 Easton, Dossie & Janet W. Hardy, The New Topping Book (Emeryville, CA: Greenery Press, 2003).
 This book (along with The New Bottoming Book) suffers from editing and proofreading that isn’t up to the standard that I would expect.
 But I can forgive this because the publisher is very small and the substance of the book is very good.
 [Sep 2015]

 Warren, John, The Loving Dominant, 3rd ed.
 (Emeryville, CA: Greenery Press, 2008).
 This book features on many basic BDSM reading lists.
 Given the title, I expected a substantial discussion about the “loving dominant” in contrast to other types of domination but little space is dedicated to that topic.
 The book is most useful to inexperienced doms as an introduction to technical skills and tools/toys.
 I respect the notion of the author’s unique voice, but I found the tone irritatingly casual and jokey.
-The proofreading is quite poor (much worse than The New Bottoming Book and The New Topping Book from the same publisher), which is a bit of a surprise given the fact that this is the third edition.
+The proofreading is quite poor, which is a surprise given the fact that this is the third edition.
 [Feb 2016]

 Keenan, Jillian, Sex with Shakespeare (New York: William Morrow, 2016).
 Memoir.
 Recommended.
 [Jul 2016]